asce-web/bridge-designer/src/app/features/printing-3d/README.md

 ## Settings

 - **Scale**.
-We clearly need to allow setting the scale of the bridge, since printers have different platten sizes.
+We need to allow setting the scale of the bridge, since printers have different platten sizes.
 - **Minimum feature size**.
 The smallest possible members are 30mm square.
 If a 44m span is printed 8 inches long, such small members made to scale would be 0.138mm square.
 Consumer grade 3d printers have a minimum closer to 0.4mm.
 We'll let the user choose a not-to-scale minimum size in the range 0 to 1mm.